-The rest of the manuscript is organized as follows.
-In Section \ref{sec:prelim} we present some background material and discuss some related previous work.
-In Section \ref{sec:derivatives} we present our main results in a detailed manner.
-In Section \ref{sec:examples} we show some illustrative particular examples and in Section \ref{sec:conclusions} we close the manuscript with some final comments and conclusions.
+The following sections of the paper are organized as follows.
+Section \ref{sec:prelim} presents background material and related previous work.
+Section \ref{sec:derivatives} contains a detailed presentation of our main results.
+Section \ref{sec:examples} provides some illustrative examples, and Section \ref{sec:conclusions} concludes this document with final remarks.